dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

 #### Use-Case

-1. The relying party sends a `revoke_permission` request to the signer.
+1. The relying party sends a `icrc25_revoke_permission` request to the signer.
 2. Upon receiving the request, the signer validates whether it can process the message.
     - If the request version is not supported by the signer, the signer sends a response with an error back to the relying party.
 3. Next, the signer revokes the requested permission scopes.
 If no scopes are provided, the signer revokes all granted permission scopes.